haleykwok/Website_Hugo_Academic/content/authors/admin/_index.md

 highlight_name: true
 ---

+Hello everyone.
+Welcome to my website!
+I am always open to new ideas and opportunities.
+Feel free to reach out.
-Haley Kwok interested in the areas of Machine Learning, HCI/HRI, and Software Engineering.
-She has a deep passion for learning and remaining open to new ideas, always seeking to broaden her horizons and expand her skills through interdisciplinary learning.
+- I am interested in the areas of Machine Learning, HCI/HRI, and Software Engineering.
+I am interested in the areas of Machine Learning, HCI/HRI, and Software Engineering.
+- I strongly believe that the 3Cs - CURIOSITY, CHALLENGE, and CHANGE - will shape my future, help me achieve my goals, and positively impact my community.
+I am passionate for technology, and I am here to share my journey of rediscovering my passion for STEM.
+Despite facing gender stereotypes and societal expectations from selecting IT as my career, I pursue my CURIOSITY and participate in research projects and competitions.
+I embrace CHALLENGES, seek innovative solutions, and am actively involved in academic exchanges and entrepreneurship.
+My ultimate ambition is to translate my research into real products, contribute to make CHANGES in the science and technology industry, and inspire others to pursue a career in STEM.
 {style="text-align: justify;"}